coveo/plasma/packages/website/docs/ToastConnected.md

 If your use case doesn't match the guidelines above, consider using one of the following components instead:

-- [Prompt modals](#/layout/ModalWindow) if the user must not interact with the page content while the message is displayed.
+- [Prompt modal](#/layout/ModalWindow) if users shouldn't be able to interact with the page content while the message is displayed.

-- [Info Box](#/layout/InfoBox) if the message is not related to an action the user has performed.
+- [Info box](#/layout/InfoBox) if the message isn't related to an action the user has performed.

 - [Tooltip](#/feedback/Tooltip) if you want to provide additional information about an element on screen.